How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 The first thing you want to do is brainstorm all your possible options.

-This isn’t something that you have to materialize out of thin air.
+This isn’t something you have to conjure up out of thin air.

-There are dozens of ways that you can connect with your target audience and spread your message.
+You can connect with your target audience and spread your message in many different ways.

 Better yet, each channel has several subsets that you can zone in on.